danielbodnar/awesome-stars/README.md

 ## debian

+- [LumIT-Labs/open-securekos](https://github.com/LumIT-Labs/open-securekos) - Open Secure-K OS is an operating system booting from a USB key in which you can safely create and store your personal and private data.
+It is a next generation live operating system following liveng
 - [64kramsystem/zfs-installer](https://github.com/64kramsystem/zfs-installer) - Program that prepares ZFS on a system, and installs Linux
 - [democratic-csi/democratic-csi](https://github.com/democratic-csi/democratic-csi) - csi storage for container orchestration systems
 - [tonistiigi/xx](https://github.com/tonistiigi/xx) - Dockerfile cross-compilation helpers